-- · Lesson Plans for each week will be written and available on Eduphoria by the beginning of the instructional week. - · Emergency substitute lesson plans will be on filed in the office. - · Plans must specify an objective, activity(s), and the method of evaluation.
+- · Lesson Plans will be written and available on Eduphoria. - · Emergency substitute lesson plans will be on file in the office. - · Plans must specify an objective, activity(s), and the method of evaluation.
 Objectives must correlate to the TEKS, STAAR and District Curriculum.
-Documentation of differentiated instructional strategies utilized for ESL, GT, Special Ed, and at-risk students must be included in lesson plans. - · A copy of your weekly lesson plan is due by 10:00 a.m. every Monday morning.
-Please post lesson plans on the inside of your door.
-Lesson Plans are considered important documentation.
-Lesson plans must be kept neat and up-to-date. - Students who are failing any course of study must be provided tutoring.
-Tutoring must be documented in your lesson plans. - · Modifications in instruction must be documented in your lesson plans.
+Documentation of differentiated instructional strategies utilized for ESL, GT, Special Ed, and at-risk students must be included in lesson plans. - · Lesson plans are due by 10:00 a.m. every Monday morning.
+Please post lesson plans on the inside of your door. - · Lesson Plans are considered important documentation and must be kept neat and up-to-date. - · Students who are failing any course of study must be provided tutoring.
+Tutoring must be documented in your lesson plans. - · Modifications and accommodations in instruction must be documented in your lesson plans.